faudio/faudio/doc/Data structures.md

 [String](@ref FaeString)   | A sequence of Unicode characters

 There is also a set of *mutable* data structures not included in this table.
-These are used internally in the Audio Engine and need rarely be accessed by the user.
+These are used internally in Fae and need rarely be accessed by the user.
 For completeness, they are:

 Type                                              | Semantics